FAQs

 Stainless Steel Cleaning Instructions

-For cleaning the stainless-steel portions of your sculpture, Dale recommends using Bar Keepers Friend, a common kitchen cleaning product available at most retailers.
+For cleaning the stainless-steel portions of your sculpture, Dale recommends using Bar Keepers Friend.
 Here’s a link on Amazon.

 Steps: